 Here, \( U^+ = \bar{u}/u_\tau \), \( u_\tau = \sqrt{\tau_w/\bar\rho_w} \), and \( y^+ = {\bar \rho_w u_\tau y}/{\bar \mu_w} \), where \( \tau_w \), \( \bar\rho_w \), and \( \bar\mu_w \) are the mean shear stress, density, and dynamic viscosity at the wall, respectively. \( \kappa \) represents the von Kármán constant, and \( B \) is an integration constant.

 Reynolds analogy suggests that heat and momentum transfer exhibit similar behavior when the Prandtl number approaches unity.
 The underlying logic is that fluid motions transport the momentum and heat flux simultaneously \citep{tennekes_lumley_1972}.
-This implies the existence of the law of the wall for temperature above non-adiabatic wall, expressed as \citep{Bradshaw1995, Huang2023}:
+This implies the existence of the LoW for temperature above a non-adiabatic wall, expressed as \citep{Bradshaw1995, Huang2023}: